Bible Study Our Heavenly Bodies

 1 Thessalonians 4:16, “For the Lord himself will come down from heaven, with a loud command, with the voice of the archangel and with the trumpet call of God, and the dead in Christ will rise first.

-Question: God does not want our lives to be filled with dreaded expectations of that day?
+Group Question: Does God want us to be filled with dreaded expectations of that day?

-Question: So what do we look forward to in the resurrection of the dead?
+Group Question: So, what can we look forward to in the resurrection of the dead?

 Note: Completeness, fulfillment, the beginning of real life with a new indestructible body.
 We will have perfect fellowship with God, and He will lavish all his goodness upon us.